Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The Nuna Mixx doesn’t have this, but it does have the opportunity to use a car seat or bassinet as well.
-The company advises using the PIPA Icon car seat and has added a ring adapter to make things a lot easier.
+The company advises using the Nuna PIPA car seat and has added a ring adapter to make things a lot easier.

 So, I have to give it to the Uppababy Cruz here for that additional bassinet stand.
 This could bring a whole new purpose to the system.